luisxiaomai/React_Development_Test_Study/README.md

 # React_Development_Test_Study

 *A study recording of React,Redux and related testing.
-Because this is testing driven study, its content will be more focus on testing*
+Because this is testing driven study, its content will be more focus on testing.*

 ## Table of Contents